weetmuts/beak/README.md

 btrfs or another snapshotting filesystem then beak can use snapshots for its local backup storage to save space.

-Remember, the intent of beak is to push the changes now!
+Remember, the intent of beak is to store the changes now!
 Quickly.
 You probably have the bandwidth and the storage space.
 And on my 1Gbit/s internet connection, sending a 10Mb file to a remote cloud storage takes the same time as a minimal 10 byte file..... however odd it might seem.